-Founded in 2001 by Paulo Garcia, a visiting Brasilian student, this is the bands tenth year of playing gigs all over the south of England.
+Founded in 2001 by Paulo Garcia, a visiting Brasilian student, this is the bands twentieth year of playing gigs all over the south of England.
 Highlights include Notting Hill Carnival, The International Festival of the Sea, and Pompey Parades for winning promotion and the FA Cup.

 Batala play Bahian style Samba-Reggae which, unlike the ubiquitous Rio style groups, has no percussion instruments and uses only drums.

 The band are part of Grupo Batala, a global drumming family that now has 25 bands in 15 countries and has over 800 members worldwide.
 The drums, costumes, and equipment for all of the bands are made in Salvador de Bahia under a fair trade agreement.

 Playing at the Green Fair 2023